 As a Black man that is apart of an on-going historical struggle in America, living a life that has white people’s ideas of “togetherness” at the center is extremely problematic, and it distracted me away from the historical narrative of my own people.
 The predominantly white spaces I formerly committed myself to loved the idea of doing life together with me, and for a significant amount of time, so did I. But ultimately the experience disadvantaged me.
 This is the experience I picked up on in the featured image of this blog.
 Andy for example, would say that Woody is his beloved toy, but one of the many toys he has in his room.
 Woody may be particularly special because of the personal needs he fulfills for Andy.
 But the disadvantage for Woody however, is if Andy never seriously considered both the unique story and responsibility he has apart from Andy’s room.
 And because the value of Woody is limited to vague ideas about all toys being special, Andy won’t see the need for Woody to continue contributing to his own story (and he may even strongly discourage Woody from doing so), and therefore he may feel betrayed if Woody decided to leave his room in order to do that.

 I have had several experiences with the tension described above, one being within predominantly white evangelical spaces.
 I embraced an white evangelical worldview at a time my people were being denied equity in my city.
 I buried my head in a Christian orthodoxy taught from their perspective at a time when my people were being discriminated against by local banks in my city.
 I had my head buried in the mere content of a gospel that “unified” all people, at the same time when some of the richest families in my city were eyeing my predominantly Black neighborhood for an MLS stadium.
 After enough time went by, I picked up my head realizing a few things; 1, the hermeneutic of white evangelical spaces were inadequate to fully deal with the cultural issues in my context.
 2, I had unnecessarily created distance between myself and other Black people in my city, which was a mistake.
-3, I realized that being the Black unifier among my white family wouldn’t stop them from disadvantaging my people, but rather, they were more than not in a position to be complicit to the disadvantages of Black people like me in my city; whether they realized it or not.
-And finally, I realized the pointlessness of spending so much effort practicing ideas of unity, when it seemed to me, that my people would be better benefitted from our own collective independence.
+3, I realized that being the Black unifier among my white family wouldn’t stop them from disadvantaging my people, but rather, they were more likely to be complicit to the disadvantages of Black people like me in my city; whether they realized it or not.
+And finally, I realized the pointlessness of spending so much effort practicing ideas of unity, when it seemed to me, that my people would be better benefited from our own collective independence.
 The entire experience traumatized me, and I no longer felt safe in any predominantly white space (Christian or not), in fact I was becoming increasingly more dangerous the longer I stayed in one.

 Now before any reader mistakes this blog for an attack on the above stated group, please hear me carefully.
 My experience partnering with white spaces was not all negative.
 I had genuine relationships within these spaces.
 I loved the people in them and they loved me back.
 The white pastors I served sacrificed precious time counseling and caring for my struggles and concerns, and one in particular was the best pastor I’ve ever had.
 Other individuals embraced me and made room for me in their lives as well.
 They treated me like family.
 There was a real sense of brother and sisterhood, and a feeling of unity that we all enjoyed having together.
 Ultimately these feelings didn’t meet my holistic needs, but I do remember the good will of the people I shared almost 6 years with.
 Publicly lamenting traumatic racial experiences with predominantly white spaces is only hearing half the story from black lamenters.
 These white spaces are not completely responsible for the trauma we experience while with them.
 Much of the racial trauma I experienced in predominantly white spaces was a result of repetitive cycles of cognitive dissonance.
 I continued to gamble with the idea of practicing unity from within white spaces even when I saw the various ways it disadvantaged both me and my people.
 So regardless of the particular contexts in which the trauma was experienced, it was necessary for me to take responsibility for choosing to remain there in the first place.
 I also believe that it took me longer than necessary to heed to the historical and present-day witness of my own people.
 The internet is filled with a sea of laments and critiques from Black folks (including myself) responding to their experiences among white spaces.
 Some of us thought we were getting more in touch with our collective Black narrative, awakening our consciousness to patterns of historical racism, ignorance, and complicity in our white family.
 But what I’m afraid some of us too quickly overlooked, was the fact that the Black communities we came from, the very communities some of us left in order to pursue our multi-ethnic dreams with our white family, already knew what our personal experiences caused us to understand (or remember) about practicing ideas of unity from within predominantly white spaces.
 Whether in ignorance or not, we decided not to listen to them.
 Taking responsibility for this is crucial to the healing process.
 If we skip this process, we never truly learn the bigger lesson.